 Populations of restricted fish species have been documented in the past within the Donnelly River.
-These include the mud minnow, salamanderfish, black-striped minnow, and Balston's pygmy perch which is listed as 'Vulnerable' under the Environment Protection and Biodiversity Conservation Act 1999.
+These include the mud minnow, salamander fish, black-striped minnow, and Balston's pygmy perch, which is listed as 'Vulnerable' under the Environment Protection and Biodiversity Conservation Act 1999.
 The Donnelly River is one of only two rivers in the south-west of Western Australia that houses all of the region's endemic fishes.

 Balston's pygmy perch has been located in Fly Brook during past research undertaken by Morgan et al. (1998).
-The RFFSS have agreed to cease the stocking of Fly Brook while further research is undertaken to determine the population size of Balston's Pygmy Perch and if they are still located in this section of the Donnelly River.
+The RFFSS agreed to cease the stocking of Fly Brook while further research is undertaken to determine the population size of Baltson's pygmy perch, and if pygmy perch are still located in this section of the Donnelly River.